 We urge the state of Oklahoma to declare feral hogs an invasive species.
 We further urge the state of Oklahoma to research, implement and fund a feral hog eradication program.
-We prefer this eradication program include a bounty incentive.

 We support funding aggressive actions to prevent human, animal and plant diseases from entering the United States.
 We support effective strategies for dealing with diseases, should these enter the United States.